freenas/freenas-docs/userguide/system.rst

 :guilabel:`Force Takeover` button which can be used to force that node to take control.

-Failover is disabled when both nodes have an identical CARP state.
+Failover is non-functional when both nodes have an identical CARP state.
 A critical :ref:`Alert` is generated and the HA icon shows :guilabel:`HA Unavailable`.

 The %brand% version of the :command:`ifconfig` command adds two